(Keller 7, 8, 9)

 Coefficient of correlation

-The coefficient of correlation between two variables X and Y is defined as the covariance divided by the standard deviations of the variables.
+The coefficient of correlation between two variables and is defined as the covariance divided by the standard deviations of the variables.

 The population coefficient of correlation is: